Akihiro Yamauchi

 Akihiro Yamauchi (山内 晶大, Yamauchi Akihiro) (born 30 November 1993) is a Japanese male volleyball player.
 He is part of the Japan men's national volleyball team.
 On a college club level he played for Aichi Gakuin University.
 He is captain of the Panasonic Panthers team, with the jersey number 10.

 Personal life

 It was announced on 14 April 2019 that he got married in December 2018.
-He recently divorced in October 2021.